Article By: Robin Gupta

 Conclusion

 Virtual reality in construction is a new era of safety, efficiency, and innovation.
 VR technology is essential for improving safety and skills in construction.
-It helps reduce accidents at work with simulations.
+Simulations help reduce accidents at work.
 It also enhances skills with a VR construction simulator.

 With advances in BIM, VR, and other XR solutions, the future of construction is bright.
 As companies adopt VR in construction, they will boost safety and training.
 They will also unlock new levels of productivity and collaboration.